 Experience and qualifications of teams/individuals who will carry out the work

-We have five members of the team, solicitors and a trainee solicitor, who may work on your claim whose details can be found here .
+We have seven members of the team, solicitors and a trainee solicitor, who may work on your claim whose details can be found here .
 Regardless of who works on your claim, they will be supervised by Pam Loch, Managing Director.

 Why choose Loch Employment Law to handle your claim?